mylons/changemaker/README.md

 Therefore the combinations function can take an input of ~500-900 unique integers, depending on the change to calculate.
 There is no currency I know of that has support for this number of unique denominations.
 Therefore, I'm assuming this is OK.

+Python doesn't support Tail Recursion, and maybe never will: http://neopythonic.blogspot.com.au/2009/04/tail-recursion-elimination.html

+The official advice is to move to an iterative solution if you're traversing large lists.
+Doing that would allow this solution to expand, but it would expand outside of the problem domain, in my opinion.
+Sort of like over optimizing for the sake of optimization.

+The run time of ```ChangeMaker.count_change(amount)``` is, at the worst case, O(n^2), where n is the number of coins.
+I say this because, count_change loops over the coins, and for each coin calls combinations, which in turn iterates over each coin.
+So, there is some set of inputs (like using the max number of coins, and then the max amount of change) that will force this behavior, but I argue that n^2 is an upper bound, and even then the number of executions is somewhere in the ballpark of <1,000,000 due to the recursion limit.

-I thought about trying a more efficient approach to ```ChangeMaker.count_change(#)```, but due to the recursion limit in python, combinations can only recurse 1000 times, and realistically will only be called ~10 times in a real world scenario?
+I thought about trying a more efficient approach to ```ChangeMaker.count_change(#)```, but due to the recursion limit, combinations can only recurse 1000 times, and realistically will only be called ~10 times in a real world scenario?

 I also copy the ```ChangeMaker._coins``` list in the call to ```_combinations()```.
 The reason for this